ina-foss/inaSpeechSegmenter/README.md

 inaSpeechSegmenter has been presented at the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2018 conference in Calgary, Canada.
 If you use this toolbox in your research, you can cite the following work in your publications :

-Amalia.js : an Open-Source Speaker Gender Detection Framework for Monitoring Gender Equality
+An Open-Source Speaker Gender Detection Framework for Monitoring Gender Equality
 D. Doukhan, J. Carrive, F. Vallet, A. Larcher, S. Meignier In IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), April 2018, Calgary, Canada